-So far, no MOS (mean opinion score) subjective evaluation has been performed for Speex.
+So far, no MOS (Mean Opinion Score) subjective evaluation has been performed for Speex.
 In order to give an idea of the quality achivable with it, table 2 presents my own subjective opinion on it.
 It sould be noted that different people will perceive the quality differently and that the person that designed the codec often has a bias (one way or another) when it comes to subjective evaluation.
 Last thing, it should be noted that for most codecs (including Speex) encoding quality sometimes varies depending on the input.

-Mode Bitrate (bps) ${\rm Quality/description}$

-0 250 No sound (VBR only)

-1 2,150 Comfort noise only (VBR only)

-2 5,950 Very noticeable artifacts/noise, good intelligibility

-3 8,000 Artifacts/noise sometimes noticeable

-4 11,000 Artifacts usually noticeable only with headphones

-5 15,000 Need good headphones to tell the difference

-6 18,200 Hard to tell the difference even with good headphones

-7 24,600 Completely transparent for voice, good quality music

-8 N/A (Tones/DTMF to be implemented)

-9 N/A $\operatorname{reserved}$

-10 N/A $\operatorname{reserved}$

-11 N/A reserved

-12 N/A reserved

-13 N/A Application-defined, interpreted by callback or skipped

-14 N/A Speex in-band signaling

-15 N/A Terminator code
+Note that the complexity is only approximate (withing 0.5 mflops and using the lowers complexity setting).
+Decoding requires approximately 0.5 mflops in most modes (1 mflops with perceptual enhancement).

+Mode Bit-rate (bps) $\operatorname{mflops}$ $\operatorname{Quality/description}$ 0 250 N/A No sound (VBR only) 1 2,150 6 Vocoder (mostly for comfort noise) 2 5,950 9 Very noticeable artifacts/noise, good intelligibility 3 8,000 10 Artifacts/noise sometimes noticeable 4 11,000 14 Artifacts usually noticeable only with headphones 5 15,000 11 Need good headphones to tell the difference 6 18,200 17.5 Hard to tell the difference even with good headphones 7 24,600 14.5 Completely transparent for voice, good quality music 8 3,950 - Very noticeable artifacts/noise, good intelligibility 9 N/A N/A reserved 10 N/A N/A reserved 11 N/A N/A reserved 12 N/A N/A reserved 13 N/A N/A Application-defined, interpreted by callback or skipped 14 N/A N/A Speex in-band signaling 15 N/A N/A Terminator code